gnosis/pm-contracts/CONTRACTS.md

 Abstract function implemented in the inheriting event contract.

 ### Categorical event
-Categorical events define a set of outcomes and resolve to one outcome out of this set of outcomes.
+Categorical events define a set of outcomes and resolve to one of the defined outcomes.
 An example for such an event is an election where the set of outcomes is defined as the set of candidates participating in the election:

 Event: Who becomes the next president of the United States?